International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

 The `TransferError` is an object returned by a consumer or provider indicating an error has occurred.
 It does not cause a state transition.

-#### Notes

-- A `TransferError` is different to an error response.
-A `TransferError` does not necessarily finish the negotiation but it can continue afterwards.